 The “TRUE LOVE” Spread

-It should come as no surprise that this is one of the spreads on this list.
-Everyone likes to know where their love life is heading.
-This spread is great for those times that you want to find out what’s going to happen in your romantic relationship, whether you are in a good relationship that will stand the test of time and if you’ll live happily ever after, or as close to it as possible.
-Every relationship has its ups and downs and with this six-card spread you will be able to evaluate your physical, emotional, mental and spiritual connections with your partner.
+It should come as no surprise that this is one of the tarot spreads on this list.
+Everyone likes to know where their love life is heading on in the following month.
+This tarot spread is great for those times that you want to find out what’s going to happen in your romantic relationship, whether you are in a good relationship that will stand the test of time and if you’ll live happily ever after, or as close to it as possible.
+Every relationship has its ups and downs and with this six-card tarot spreads you will be able to evaluate and share your physical, emotional, mental and spiritual connections with your partner.

 #1 – The first card represents you.
 It signifies what you currently feel about your relationship, your approach, and your outlook.

-#2 – The second card represent your partner.
-It also represents his current emotions towards you, his attitude, and expectations about your relationship.
+#2 – The second card represents your partner.
+It also represents his current emotions towards you, his attitude, and his expectations about your relationship.

 #3 – The third card is a connection card.
 What are the characteristics that you have in common and how do they bind you together?

 #4 – The fourth card indicates the strength of your relationship.
-What are the qualities that makes your relationship flourish?
+What are the qualities that make your relationship flourish?

 #5 – The fifth card shows the weaknesses in your relationship.
 What are the things you both need to improve?